 Manipulation determines the quality of the basic espresso theory

-As most of us know, Espresso is made by espresso machines grinders compressing hot water with 9 bar pressure through a layer of powder.
-The soluble components and oil make on the coffee surface will be washed into the cup with hot water.
+As most of us know, Espresso is made by espresso machine grinders compressing hot water with 9 bar pressure through a layer of powder.
+The soluble components and oil made on the coffee surface will be washed into the cup with hot water.

 Espresso Channeling and Common Causes/Espresso machines